OllyK/course-material/technology_and_tooling/testing/more_advanced_topics.md

 Does using multiple `assert` statements in one test contravene these guidelines?

 Given that, unlike some other testing frameworks, `pytest` will output an error showing which of the `assert` statements in the test failed and why, does this change the situation`?

+Are there any disadvantages to enforcing a rule of one `assert` per test?
 :::

 By default, any fixtures created will be created when first requested by a test and will be destroyed at the end of the test.
 We can change this behaviour by defining the *scope* of the fixture.
 If we we to use the decorator `@pytest.fixture(scope="session")` for example, the fixture will only be destroyed at the end of the entire test session.
 Modifying this behaviour is especially useful if the fixture is expensive to create (such as a large file) and we do not need to recreate it for each test.